1) 2026 is when “agentic” stops being marketing and starts being ops

 never_submit_payment: true

-Table 2: Production readiness checklist for agent startups (what buyers increasingly expect in 2026)
+Table 2: Production readiness checklist for agent products (what buyers expect in 2026)

 | Capability | Target metric | How to implement | Buyer signal |